doomedraven/VirusTotalApi/README.md

                         API).
 If the parameter is not specified, each item returned will onlycontain the scanned URL and its detection ratio.

+Rules managment options:
+  --rules               Manage VTI hunting rules, REQUIRED for rules managment --list                List names/ids of Yara rules stored on VT --create FILE         Add a Yara rule to VT (File Name used as RuleName --update FILE         Update a Yara rule on VT (File Name used as RuleName
+                        and must include RuleName --retro FILE          Submit Yara rule to VT RetroHunt (File Name used as RuleName and must include RuleName --delete_rule DELETE_RULE
+                        Delete a Yara rule from VT (By Name) --share               Shares rule with user --update_ruleset UPDATE_RULESET
+                        Ruleset name to update --disable DISABLE     Disable a Yara rule from VT (By Name) --enable ENABLE       Enable a Yara rule from VT (By Name)
 ```